Abhinavreddy-B/ISSAssn_1/README.md

 ```
 * INPUT:  From `quotes.txt`
 * OUTPUT: To `speech.txt`
-* Other assumptions: assuming that the `~` is the seperator between the Quote and the name
+* Other assumptions: assuming that the `~` is the seperator between the Quote and the name no precautions made for extra `space` between `~` and the author name

 # Q3
 * run as: